abaveja313/bsrp/README.md

 4. Precision (mean, max, min, standard deviation)
 5. Recall (mean, max, min, standard deviation)

-Using spreadsheet software such as Numbers, Google Sheets or Excel, you can easilly load the CSV file and sort to find the ideal layer combination.
+Using spreadsheet software such as Numbers, Google Sheets or Excel, you can easily load the CSV file and sort/filter to find the ideal layer combination.

 #### All of the parameters you can adjust are inside the `__init__` method of the `Optimizer` class (main.py)